-- Are a CenturyLink Non-Represented Employee or Qwest Represented Retail/Outside Sales Representative, as defined in "XXIII.
-GLOSSARY," on page 32, of a Participating Company (see "Non-Represented Employee"); - Are a CenturyLink Non-Represented Employee or Qwest Represented Retail/Outside Sales Representative who is full-time and whose standard hours are 30 or more hours per week; - Have completed the service requirement, which is: - One (1) year, and - Satisfy all other Plan eligibility requirements within the "Eligibility Receive Benefits" section.
+- Are a Non-Union Employee or Qwest Union Represented Retail/Outside Sales Representative, as defined in "XXIII.
+GLOSSARY", in this SPD, of a Participating Company (see "Non-Union Employee"); - Are a Non-Union Employee or Qwest Union Represented Retail/Outside Sales Representative who is full-time and whose standard hours are 30 or more hours per week;

+- Effective 1/1/2022, regular part-time Non-Union Employees will be eligible for participation under the Plan. - Have completed the service requirement, which is: - · One (1) year, and - Satisfy all other Plan eligibility requirements within the "Eligibility to Receive Benefits" section.

 If an Eligible Employee is rehired within 12 months from the date of termination due to an involuntary Reduction in Force (RIF), upon rehire, the Eligible Employee is eligible for Benefits based on the date of hire prior to the RIF.
-This term is also meant to allow such rehired Eligible Employee to use Service prior to the RIF, towards the required 1-year of Service towards eligibility.
+This term is also meant to allow such rehired Eligible Employee to use Service prior to the RIF, towards the required 1-year of Service eligibility.